openworm/openworm_docs/faq.rst

 Why not start with simulating something simpler?
 Are nematodes too complex for a first go at whole organism simulation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Nematodes have been studied far more than simpler organisms, and
+Nematodes have been studied far more than simpler multi-cellular organisms, and
 therefore more data exist that we can use to build our model.
 We would
 need to get, for example, another connectome and another anatomical 3D
 map whereas in C. elegans they already exist.
-There are also more
+The community of scientists using c. elegans
-biologists studying nematodes than there are studying simpler organisms,
+as their model organism is much larger than communities that studying simpler multi-cellular organisms,
 so the effect of the community size also weighed in on the decision.

 When do you think the simulation will be "complete", and which behaviors would that include?